 Who is A Mediator (INFP)?

 A Mediator (INFP) is someone who possesses the Introverted, Intuitive, Feeling, and Prospecting personality traits.
-Making up only 4% of the population, these rare personality types tend to be quiet, open-minded, imaginative, and apply a caring and creative approach to everything they do.
+These rare personality types tend to be quiet, open-minded, and imaginative, and they apply a caring and creative approach to everything they do.

 All that is gold does not glitter; not all those who wander are lost; the old that is strong does not wither; deep roots are not reached by the frost.